AMP Argument Types

 The Standard Types

-Other implementations may, or may not, provide all of these types, however it shouldn't be too difficult to
+Other implementations may, or may not, provide all of these types; however it is generally not difficult to implement additional AMP types yourself, given a particular implementation.

 These are the basic AMP value types.